nasirtrekker/TicTacToe_MNUD_V2_java/README.md

 @Written by Nasir Uddin https://se.linkedin.com/in/nasir-uddin-090a475 .
 This game was written for a java / object oriented course in Stockholm.
 In this version:

-- player have three different option : 0) Computer vs Computer; 1)- Human vs Computer ; 2) Human vs Human
+- players have three different option : 0) Computer vs Computer; 1)- Human vs Computer ; 2) Human vs Human
-- Player can select their name and get score report after each game.
+- Players can select their names and get score reports after each game.